SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/doc_vars_reference.md

 slug: /label_variables
 ---

-To save time and effort later, use naming convension in your PDFs and DOCXs that the [AssemblyLine Weaver interview code generator](https://apps-dev.suffolklitlab.org/run/assemblylinewizard/assembly_line/#/1&new_session=1) will understand.
+To save time and effort later, use the naming conventions in your PDFs and DOCXs that the [AssemblyLine Weaver interview code generator](https://apps-dev.suffolklitlab.org/run/assemblylinewizard/assembly_line/#/1&new_session=1) will understand.

 Note that these are just the words that the ALWeaver knows.
 They help you generate your starting code.
 They are just a subset of the variables in the AssemblyLine library.